-Famous analog polyphonic synthesizer from the beginning of the eighties.
-The Juno 60 was an enhancement from the previous Juno-6 but basically they are exactly the same.
+Famous analog polyphonic synthesizer from the beginning of the eighties: the Juno 60 was an enhancement from the previous Juno-6 but basically they are exactly the same.

-The main panel is definitively well clear and organized featuring 27 push buttons, 21 pot sliders and 6 position switches.
-On the left side there is a bender for pitch and modulation (plus 2 sliders for value assignment amounts) a big white button for LFO retrigger restart, Volume and a 3-positions switch for octave height LOW-MID-HIGH .
+The main panel is definitively well-organized featuring 27 push buttons, 21 pot sliders and 6 position switches.
+On the left side there is a bender for pitch and modulation (plus double sliders for value assignment amounts) a big white button for LFO retrigger restart, Volume and a 3-positions switch for octave height LOW-MID-HIGH .

 The synthesis is analog Subtractive mainly based on VCA BA662 yes! exactly like the famous Jupiter 8 or even the much more modest JX3p but also for filter IR3109 and Chorus effect circuit MN BBD.

-Some little weaknesses: do not expect too much complex patches since the signal path is quite limited to the few panel functions and bass is NOT that punchy even if SUB OSC helps.
+Some little weaknesses: do not expect too much complex patches since the signal path is quite limited to the few panel functions, in addition bass is NOT that punchy even if a SUB OSC helps.

-TESTMODE there is a kind of trick to access secret area for unison play for fattening up a bit.
-Turn on the synth with the KEY-TRANSPOSE pressed, then select one of the 3 test modes with the arpeggiator switch position: UP for Unison, UP-DOWN rotate voice at each note and in DOWN mode the voice count restarts always from voice 1 if available, if not the second one, then third one and so on.
+TESTMODE there is a kind of trick to access secret area for unison play for fattening up a bit: turn on the synth with the KEY-TRANSPOSE pressed, then select one of the 3 test modes with the arpeggiator switch position: UP for Unison, UP-DOWN rotate voice at each note and in DOWN mode the voice count restarts always from voice 1 if available, if not the second one, then third one and so on.

-ENVELOPE based on six IR3R01 generates one EG (fast enough) per voice with 4 segments ADSR for VCA and VCF.
+ENVELOPE based on 6 * IR3R01 generates one EG (fast enough) per voice with 4 segments ADSR for VCA and VCF.

-FILTER one excellent IR3109 per voice: multimode analog filter with resonant LOW-PASS 4 poles and a very simple non resonant HPF with 4 preset stepped value from 0 to 100% Cutoff: the LPF sounds great.
+FILTER one excellent IR3109 per voice: multimode analog filter with resonant LOW-PASS 4 poles and a very simple non resonant HPF with 4 preset stepped value from 0 to 100% Cutoff: the LPF sounds great!